Serbia threatens retaliation over Croatia truck blockade

 By Branko Filipovic

-BATROVCI, Serbia, Sept 22 Serbia threatened to retaliate after neighbour Croatia halted all cargo traffic from Serbia following an influx of migrants over their joint border.
+BATROVCI, Serbia Serbia threatened to retaliate after neighbour Croatia halted all cargo traffic from Serbia following an influx of migrants over their joint border.

 More than 30,000 migrants, many of them Syrian refugees, have entered Croatia from Serbia since Tuesday last week, when Hungary barred their entry to the European Union over its southern border with Serbia with a metal fence.